jonnydgreen/api-framework/docs/di.md

 - `@Controller()`
 - `@Service()`

-For example, as controller can be registered as follows:
+For example, a controller can be defined as follows:

 ```ts
 @Controller("/messages")